 Revenues, expenses, and assets are recognized net of the amount of VAT, if applicable.

-When VAT from sales of goods and/or services (output VAT) exceeds VAT passed on from purchases of goods or services (input VAT), the excess is recognized as payable in the consolidated statement of financial position.
-When VAT passed on from purchases of goods or services (input VAT) exceeds VAT from sales of goods and/or services (output VAT), the excess is recognized as an asset in the consolidated statement of financial position to the extent of the recoverable amount.
+When VAT from sales of goods and/or services (output VAT) exceeds VAT passed on from purchases of goods or services (input VAT), the excess is recognized as payable in the statement of financial position.
+When VAT passed on from purchases of goods or services (input VAT) exceeds VAT from sales of goods and/or services (output VAT), the excess is recognized as an asset in the statement of financial position to the extent of the recoverable amount.

-An associate is an entity over which the Group has significant influence.
+An associate is an entity over which the Company has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee, but is not control or joint control over those policies.
 The considerations made in determining significant influence are similar to those necessary to determine control over subsidiaries.

-The Group's investment in its associate is accounted for using the equity method.
+The Company's investment in associate is accounted for under the cost method of accounting.